vittorioexp/coffevo-nestjs-project/README.md

 - Dependency Injection
 - Application Configuration
 - Generating OpenAPI Specification
-- Using Jest
-- mongodb Branch
+- Unit and e2e tests

 The `mongodb` branch is about the following topics: